MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Supported-languages.md

 ![Query names and descriptions](../Images/WpA/Overview/query-name-description.png)

-* Column headers for organizational data when you [prepare and upload organizational data](../Setup/Prepare-and-upload-organizational-data.md)
+* Column headers for the organizational data when you [prepare the organizational data](../Setup/Prepare-organizational-data.md)

 > [!TIP]
 > For content within organizational data, you can use languages other than English.